corintio/plexflix/rclone-gdrive/README.md

 uploads them using a cronjob.
 This is similar to solutions using Plexdrive+UnionFS, but all code and configuration is self-contained, for easy setup and testing.

-What this project provides is nothing new, and has been implemented before many times, with this same approach or different solutions (see the *Credits* bellow).
+This project does not provides anything new, and this approach has been implemented before many times, with slightly different solutions (see the *Credits* bellow).
 The goal of this project is to make the setup as straightforward as possible, thanks to the encapsulation provided by Docker.

 ## Requirements
-This has only been tested with Linux.
-You'll need to have the following software installed in your computer:
+This has only been tested on Linux hosts.
+You'll need to have the following software installed in your computer (installation instructions depend on your Linux flavour, these are for Ubuntu):

 - **Docker**:
 ```
 sudo curl -L https://get.docker.com | bash
 sudo usermod -aG docker $USER
 ```
-- **Fuse**.
-Installation instructions depend on your Linux flavour.
-For Ubuntu:
+- **Fuse**:
 ```
 sudo apt-get update
 sudo apt-get install fuse
 ```

 ## Usage
 By default, the container expects a `rclone.conf` file in the `/config` folder.
 It will fail if the config file is not found.
-This config must define the remote used to store your data.
-It must match the env var $REMOTE_PATH (default `gcrypt:`).
+This config must define the _remote_ used to store your data.
+The _remote_ name must match the env var $REMOTE_PATH (default `gcrypt:`).

 It will mount the merged folder in the path defined in the $LOCAL_MOUNT env var (default `/data/gmedia`).
 The local buffer for new files not uploaded yet is located in